Tuesday, June 19, 2012

 How to play the open game in the present and future economy

 More and more value comes in the form of open products.
 We have grown accustomed with open communities creating open soft-and hardware.
-Most of these communities are based on gift economies, i.e. the creators of these open products are not rewarded in a tangible way for their contributions.
-The classic examples are GNU-Linux and Wikipedia.
-Recently, we've seen an emergence of different models that brake away from the gift economy, directly rewarding those who invest (time, financial capital, social capital, ...) in open projects.
+Most of these communities are based on gift economies, i.e. the creators of these open artifacts are not directly rewarded in a tangible way for their contributions.
+The most popular examples are GNU-Linux and Wikipedia.

-Open crowdsourcing is a model in which the (open) community of designers are NOT rewarded in proportion to their contributions, in a tangible manner.
-The organizations who commercialize these products don't share the profits with the individuals who help design them.
-They could be given some symbolic gifts, which don't reflect the entire value added to the product.
-Arduino is one example of such model, a hybrid between the open (value) network and classical business.
+designers, part of an (open) community, are rewarded but not in proportion to their contributions.
+The organizations who capture the value of the products don't share the profits with the individuals who help design them in a fair way.
+They give away some symbolic gifts, reputation tokens, sometimes can hire prominent members of their open communities, which dosn't reflect the entire value added to the product.
+Arduino is one example of such model, a hybrid between the open (value) network OVN and classical business.

 There are also closed and non-transparent crowdsourcing initiatives in which only a very few participants are rewarded.
 Contributors are placed in competition against each other.
 The resultant products are closed and remain under the control of the initiator.
 We are definitely against this new form of human exploitation, as you can see in this post